NAMASTE!

 Bhakti Yoga

-The location and dates for our 45th annual Ratha-Yatra in 2025 will be announced soon!
-Follow us to stay connected.
+The location and dates for our 45th annual Ratha-Yatra in 2025 is PARC ANGRIGNON in VILLE LA SALLE, Montreal, on September 6 & 7!
+Follow us and stay connected.

 Some Important Life Lessons From Ratha-Yatra